 Do I have to pay for Licensing University as well as CLS?

 No. The fee you pay for CLS is inclusive of Licensing University sessions, as well as recordings, online courses, course material, and the QLP Exam.

 CLS is primarily held online with sessions in a webinar format.
 The only in-person portion of CLS takes place at Licensing University during Licensing Expo, where students will attend required courses.
 If you are unable to attend Licensing U, all the sessions you need will be recorded and made accessible before the online sessions begin.
 Basically – while it is preferable that you attend the sessions at Licensing University, all of CLS can be done online, remotely.

 When do classes take place?

-The required Licensing University class schedule will be provided to you in advance of Licensing Expo, and is also available in the 2016 CLS Brochure.
+The required Licensing University class schedule will be provided to you in advance of Licensing Expo.
 The online sessions will take place on Tuesdays, between 12-2 PM Eastern time.
 Online classes will run from September through December.
 All sessions are recorded, so if you aren’t able to attend, you will still be able to view the session, on your own time.

 How do I get the Qualified Licensing Practitioner (QLP) designation?

 All CLS students who successfully complete the program and pass the examination will carry the Qualified Licensing Practitioner designation for a period of three years, at which time they may complete a re-certification exam.
 More information will be provided upon receipt of designation.

 How much of a time commitment is the program?